SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 I wonder how much we should trust that; how much work is the word "likely" doing there?
 We had 15 minutes to think it over, while the test did its stuff.

 So I read the box insert on the test.
+(Hey, sometimes reading the manual is The Right Thing.)
-It's describe as having a low False Positive Rate (FPR) by which most people understand: if it comes up positive you've almost certainly got COVID-19.
-It's also said to have a somewhat higher False Negative Rate (FNR), by which most people understand: if it comes up negative then you _might_ be in the clear, but there's some chance you're not.
+- It's described as having a low False Positive Rate (FPR) by which most people
+  understand: if it comes up positive you've almost certainly got COVID-19.
+- It's also said to have a somewhat higher False Negative Rate (FNR), by which most people understand: if it comes up negative then you _might_ be in the clear, but there's some chance you're not.

 "Most people understand" incorrectly.